 While visiting the area I did notice other great hotels that were also in close proximity and where I would consider staying on future trips to activities around Centennial Park.

-For future visits, I plan to look into Embassy Suites Centennial Park as well as the Hilton Garden Inn as both are located at Centennial Park which is ideal for visiting so many of the attractions downtown!
+For future visits, I plan to look into Embassy Suites Centennial Park as well as the Hilton Garden Inn as both are located at Centennial Park which is a great place to be if you plan on visiting the attractions in downtown Atlanta!

 When visiting Zoo Atlanta I have stayed at the Country Inn and Suites and also felt very safe and enjoyed the free breakfast perks 😉